Tax Credit for Employer-paid Childcare Expenses: America’s Best-kept Secret

 What is the employer-provided childcare tax credit?

-Created in 2001, the Employer-Provided Childcare Tax Credit offers employers up to $150,000 per year to offset qualified childcare costs by either 25% or 10%.
-The amount of the tax credit depends on how you offer employer-provided childcare.
+Created in 2001, the Employer-Provided Childcare Tax Credit has historically offered employers up to $150,000 per year to offset qualified childcare costs by either 25% or 10%.
+But for tax year 2026, the One Big Beautiful Bill significantly increases the maximum employer-provided childcare tax credit amount from $150,000 to $500,000 (or $600,000 if you are an eligible small business).

 You can claim 25% of your expenses if you provide onsite childcare or contract with a qualified offsite childcare facility.
 There are three ways to do this: